 Sheridan College social sciences student Hayley Uecker was one of five students nationwide recently selected for Optimal’s spring quarter Community College Scholarship.
 Uecker, from Dayton, plans to graduate in 2021 and eventually become an elementary school teacher.
 She will be the first in her family to complete a college degree.
 Optimal, an education research publisher

 This past March, Northern Wyoming Community College District launched a new welding certificate designed for working adults.
-The Weekend Welding Certificate, available at Sheridan College and Gillette College, is intended to be completed in one year, and courses are held on Fridays and Saturdays.
-After a brief hiatus due the coronavirus crisis, the District is
+The Weekend Welding Certificate, available at Sheridan College, is intended to be completed in one year, and courses are held on Fridays and Saturdays.
+After a brief hiatus due the coronavirus crisis, the District is relaunching the program

 Northern Wyoming Community College District has a new computer science certificate designed for teachers seeking a Wyoming Professional Teaching Standards Board Computer Science endorsement.
 The Computer Science Pathway Certificate, recently approved by the Wyoming Community College Commission, focuses on the topics, tools and best practices needed to teach computer science in grades 6 through 12.